PraveenRadha/Netflix-Gpt/README.md

-update the store with trailer video embeded the youtube video and make it automate and mute tailwind class to make it look awesome
+update the store with trailer video embeded the youtube video and make it automate and mute tailwind class to make it look awesome secondary conatiner finished by completed the movielist and movie card design was look fanstastic Gptsearch page
+Gpt searchbar
+make site is multi-language feature in it.
 #